ContextLab/hypertools/readme.md

 A numpy array, list of arrays, or pandas dataframe

+<i><b>NOTE:</b> Hypertools currently only supports single-level indexing for pandas dataframes, but we plan to support multi-level indices in the future.
+Additionally, be aware that if columns containing text are passed to hypertools, those columns will be automatically converted into dummy variables (see pandas.get_dummies for details).</i>

 <b>Arguments:</b>

 Format strings can be passed as a string, or tuple/list of length x.